Best iPhone iMore 2021

 Make no mistake, the 6.1-inch iPhone 12 Pro and 6.7-inch iPhone 12 Pro Max are nearly identical inside and out.
 Whether to select one over the other should come down to screen preference first.
-However, there are advanced camera features only found on the larger of the two models (see below).
+However, advanced camera features are only found on the larger of the two models (see below).

 Like the iPhone 12, the iPhone 12 Pro (and iPhone 12 Pro Max) feature an A14 Bionic chip, Apple's fastest to date.
 It's available with 128GB, 256GB, or 512GB of storage.
 The Pro models are the first Apple smartphones to include a LiDAR scanner.
 Once only available on the iPad Pro, the LiDAR scanner is great for AR experiences and can be used for night mode portraits, faster autofocus in low light, and more.

-The iPhone 12 Pro lineup is also the only iPhone available in Pacific Blue, a beautiful hue slightly darker than the blue on the iPhone 12.
+The iPhone 12 Pro lineup is also the only iPhone available in Pacific Blue, a beautiful metallic hue slightly darker than the blue on the iPhone 12.
 Besides Pacific Blue, the Pro is available in Silver, Sapphire, and Gold.
 Like the iPhone 12, the iPhone 12 Pro also works with the best MagSafe accessories, but you'll want to make sure you have a fantastic MagSafe-compatible iPhone 12 Pro case to make sure the magnets can work.

-- Pro -lens camera
+- Pro-lens camera system

 - LiDAR scanner

 - Just four color options